jwade688/stock-analysis/README.md

 # stock-analysis
 Green Stock analysis
 # Challenge
-Refactored version of the original code that removed nested the nested loop and replaced it with conditionals.
+Refactored version of the original code that removed the nested loop and replaced it with conditionals.
 This allows the code to run more efficiently and handle much larger data if needed.